 August 23, 1994, Darwen, Lancashire

 Davies, who played club cricket for Darwen, signed his first professional contract ahead of the 2013 season.
-When Lancashire dropped Gareth Cross from the Championship side, he played the last three matches, at 19.
-Davies' career stalled briefly when Lancashire signed Jos Buttler, England's one-day wicketkeeper, for the start of the 2014 season with the expressed intention of developing his wicketkeeping skills.
+His career stalled briefly when Lancashire signed Jos Buttler, England's one-day wicketkeeper, for the start of the 2014 season with the expressed intention of developing his wicketkeeping skills.
 But by mid-season Buttler had graduated to Test level, with Davies' return even involving the opportunity to open the innings in the Championship.